top of page

 • Look for Signs of Infection: Watch for redness, swelling, increased pain, warmth around the incision, or drainage from the wound.
 These could be signs of infection; if you notice them, contact your doctor immediately.

-• Make sure you understand how to contact your health care provider in case of emergencies
+• Understand Emergency Contacts: Make sure you know how to contact your healthcare provider in case of emergencies.

 Healthy Habits During Recovery